damienlethiec/after-le-wagon/README.md

 * The code editor is the most important tool for a developer.
-Take the time to try some new stuff like [Atom] or [VScode], the other 2 popular ones besides Sublime.
+Take the time to try some new stuff like [Atom] or [VScode], the other 2 popular ones besides Sublime at the moment.
 And take the time to [custom] some nice theme, font & ligatures.
 In pair with a [js linter], of course.

 <img src="https://cdn-images-1.medium.com/max/553/1*hE_nLB776KUDXPERE_3cXw.png"
   width="400">